Irwin Mitchell London office

 The Legal Cheek View

 IM boasts three key practice areas: corporate, personal and private client.
 Its work for individuals is dominated by personal injury and medical negligence, while corporate clients are divided across eight main sectors: manufacturing, technology, financial services, real estate, education, media, sports and consumer services.
+Some of the corporate teams include banking & finance, employment, litigation and pensions, whilst personal teams include wills trusts, international high net worth, lifetime & estate planning and asbestos and occupational disease!
+Private client work is done across the Birmingham, Bristol, Chichester, Gatwick, Leeds, London, Manchester, Newcastle, Reading and Southampton offices.

 Continue reading

 What unifies this all is a very supportive culture, both among trainees and emanating from supervisors and partners.
 “Everyone is always extremely happy to offer help and advice”, a survey respondent tells us.
 “There is a genuine willingness for trainees to succeed and get involved as much as they can, and people are always willing to help if tasks are difficult.
 I’ve also found that people are very supportive in a personal capacity too, and have been quick to offer support (whether that be picking up workload or pointing me in the direction of further help) when it comes to wellbeing matters as well”.
 Another describes the approximately 100-strong trainee cohort (split across two years) as a “very supportive, tight-knit group”, with “supportive” and “friendly” being popular adjectives to describe fellow juniors.
-Superiors are also found to generally be “incredibly approachable and friendly”, although variations between departments occur, as in most law firms.

-Tensions arise less from interaction between fellow humans than with the firm’s problematic IT, with one source resorting to sarcasm: “2004 called it wants one of the 100 case management systems back.”
-IT issues, according to one insider, are “extensive and consistent”, while another complains: “There are constant IT issues.
-The databases are very old and systems regularly crash.
-As trainees, we are not allowed work mobiles.
-This means we rely on softphones which often don’t work.”
-Our spies don’t hold back with their IT gripes ― “the technology is really lacking and way behind the curve”; there are “regular system outages… our time recording platform, Outlook and case management systems are regularly down” and the legal tech is “very poor”.
-Some improvements have been made by way of “new laptops” and the introduction of the Office 365 suite, both of which are “much better”.
-There is also a “definite push for new systems and a firmwide CRM system”.
-But overall, trainees find that “the firm is far behind competitors” when it comes to tech.
+Tensions arise less from interaction between fellow humans than with the firm’s problematic IT, with one Fringe headliner noting: “2004 called it wants one of the 100 case management systems back.”
+IT issues, according to one insider, are “frequent and a frustration”.
+Others recall “many hours spent on the phone to IT”.
+Our spies don’t hold back with their IT gripes ― “the technology is really lacking and way behind the curve”; “the matter management system is prone to crashes and is generally un-intuitive” and “internet access is frequently either severely degraded or completely gone”.
+Some improvements have been made by way of “new laptops” and the introduction of the Office 365 suite, although the latter is “still quite slow”.
+Though there are reportedly “plans to invest and upgrade in the tech”, trainees say that “the firm is far behind competitors” in this regard.

-Another rookie describes their experience: “At first, I missed the engagement in the office however, most colleagues make an effort to go into the office once a week and the flexible nature of the way the company works means I can work when it suits me, which enables me to go to medical appointments/ the gym throughout the day and then work earlier in the mornings or later in the evenings.”
+Another rookie describes their home-working experience: “At first, I missed the engagement in the office however, most colleagues make an effort to go into the office once a week and the flexible nature of the way the company works means I can work when it suits me, which enables me to go to medical appointments/ the gym throughout the day and then work earlier in the mornings or later in the evenings.”

 Insider Scorecard